 I enjoy spending time with my family.
 I have a wonderful husband of 25 years and two awesome boys.
 My oldest son is a mechanical engineer at an engineering firm in Seattle and my youngest son is a sophomore at WSU also studying mechanical engineering.
 My husband and I enjoy spending time with the boys and participating in and watching various sporting and outdoor activities.
 We look forward to the times we are able to spend together at our family cabin in the central Idaho mountains.
 We are a very active family and are so happy here in the Pacific Northwest.

 Leadership encompasses vision, high standards, communication, teamwork, follow-though, and positive working relationships.
 Each component is necessary for success to be realized in any organization.
 I am committed to leading Leota with the highest levels of integrity, ethics, collaboration, and work ethic with the goal of enhancing student learning in a positive and safe environment.

 As for my family, I mentioned that I am married to Kimberly who is a music teacher at Shelton View Elementary.
-I also have three daughters: Maddi graduated from Bothell HS in 2019, Clara is an 12th grader at Bothell HS, and Amelia is a 10th grader at Bothell HS as well.
+I also have three daughters: Maddi graduated from Bothell HS in 2019, Clara graduated from Bothell HS in 2021, and Amelia is an 11th grader at Bothell HS.

 As you can probably guess, I am into soccer.
 I love watching it, playing it, and coaching it (I coached varsity boys and girls soccer at Inglemoor for 8 years).
 I also really love the outdoors whether on land (hiking and backpacking) or on water (swimming, boating, SUPing).
 I also have the traveling bug and enjoy venturing to new and exciting places.